Abdallah R. Dalabih, M.D. Pediatric Critical Care Medicine Physician

 He is board-certified in Pediatric Critical Care and General Pediatrics.
 He is a member of many national and international organizations, including the Society of Critical Care Medicine and the Society for Pediatric Sedation.
 He is an active member in national societies’ committees.

-- Pediatrics — Critical Care Medicine
+- Department of Pediatrics — Division of Critical Care Medicine

 - Associate Professor